-A golden arc of sand backed by a popular holiday resort village, Kaiteriteri is also a launch pad for adventures in Abel Tasman – New Zealand’s smallest but most visited national park famous for its coastal Great Walk.
+A golden arc of sand backed by a popular holiday resort village, Kaiteriteri is also a launch pad for adventures in Abel Tasman – New Zealand’s smallest but most accessible national park famous for its coastal Great Walk.
 A visit to ‘Kaiteri‘ (as it is commonly known) usually combines sunshine, beach-time, and ocean-based activities such as scenic cruises, kayaking, paddle boarding and paddling a waka.

-Spread over the low hills of a recreation reserve, tucked behind the village and well away from the busy beachfront, Kaiteriteri Mountain Bike Park is a real gem.
+Spread over the low hills of a recreation reserve, tucked behind the village and away from the beachfront, Kaiteriteri Mountain Bike Park is a real gem.
 Designed and built by riders for riders, it has more than 25 trails weaving through both native forest and open terrain.
 There are adventures for everyone, from family groups looking for holiday fun, to more advanced mountain bikers after meatier treats including steep climbs, swift descents and testing surprises.

-The mountain bike park’s proximity to Abel Tasman National Park and Kaiteri’s beautiful beach are real bonuses.
+The mountain bike park’s proximity to Abel Tasman National Park and Kaiteriteri’s beautiful beach are real bonuses.
 But it is also conveniently located at the end of the Great Taste Trail: a fantastic, primarily off-road trail stretching across Tasman Bay and passing through Motueka, Mapua, Richmond and Nelson.